pyvideo/data/CONTRIBUTING.rst

 Issues marked with the "help wanted" label are good ones to look at.

 Want to work on something that isn't covered in an issue, yet?
-Please write one up first.
+Please write an issue first.
 We don't want you to waste your time working on things that won't be accepted.